 Time is a Factor

 If you were able to complete the Reading section at your own pace, things would be much easier, but in this case time is a little tight so you really have to make haste.
-To be able to do that, work your way into practicing your scanning and skimming reading skills first reading passages followed by a few (or no) questions and spending as long as you want for each passage.
+To be able to do that, work your way into practicing your scanning and skimming reading skills first reading passes followed by a few (or no) questions and spending as long as you want for each passe.

 Consider this practice as free reading with your mind on gist at first and then looking for specific information.
 Through the following link you will be able to find a large volume of reading material.